transloadit/uppy/.github/CONTRIBUTING.md

 ### End-to-End tests

 We use [Cypress](cypress.io/) for our e2e test suite.
 Be sure to checkout “[Writing your first test](https://docs.cypress.io/guides/getting-started/writing-your-first-test#Add-a-test-file)” and the “[Introduction to Cypress](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress#Cypress-Can-Be-Simple-Sometimes)”.
-It is also a good idea to be aware of the “[Best Practices](https://docs.cypress.io/guides/references/best-practices)”.
+You should also be aware of the “[Best Practices](https://docs.cypress.io/guides/references/best-practices)”.

 To get started make sure you have your `.env` set up.
-If it doesn't exist, copy and rename the `.env.local` file and populate (some) of the values.
+If it doesn’t exist, copy and rename the `.env.local` file and populate (some) of the values.
 What values need to be populated depends on what tests you want to run.

 To start the testing suite run: